 Workforce, Organisation and Wellbeing (WOW) research theme

-Our vision for research in the Workforce, Organisation and Wellbeing theme is to lead research that supports the best use of the healthcare workforce for optimal staff and patient outcomes.
+Our vision in the Workforce, Organisation and Wellbeing (WOW) theme is to lead high quality research and educational innovation that will inform practice and support the wellbeing of the healthcare workforce to ensure optimal staff and patient outcomes.

 - Quantitative, qualitative and mixed methods designs

 - Randomised Controlled Trials

 - Ethnography; interpretative research

 - Secondary data analysis (systematic reviews / meta-analyses)

 Some of our current studies include:

 - Story-telling and occupational wellbeing in health-care: a process evaluation of Schwartz Centre Rounds® using an interactional framework (Jill Maben in collaboration with Laura Thompson, Birkbeck University of London; 2018)

 - Evaluation of the implementation of “Freedom to Speak up Local Guardians” in NHS Acute hospital trusts and Mental Health trusts in England (in collaboration with Aled Jones et al, University of Cardiff; Jill Maben; Carys Banks; 2018-2020)